quixio/quix-streams/docs/connectors/sources/pubsub-source.md

     `docker run -d --name pubsub-emulator -p 8085:8085 gcr.io/google.com/cloudsdktool/google-cloud-cli:emulators gcloud beta emulators pubsub start --host-port=0.0.0.0:8085`

+## Message ordering (keys)

+Currently, forwarding message keys (also known as "ordered messages" with in Pub/Sub) is only supported when the subscription is NOT created by the Pub/Sub Source.

 ## Message data format/schema

-Currently, forwarding message keys (also known as "ordered messages" with Google Cloud Pub/Sub) is unsupported.
+Incoming message keys will be strings (non-ordered messages will be empty strings).

-The incoming message value will be in bytes, so transform accordingly in your SDF directly.
+Incoming message values will be in bytes, so transform accordingly in your SDF directly.

 ## Source Processing Guarantees